E-waste & Environmental Sustainability: The Role of Electronics Recycling

 Business responsibility – Legal requirements

 Under The Waste Electrical and Electronic Equipment Regulations 2013 the Government has set out to reduce the amount of waste electrical and electronic equipment (WEEE) incinerated or sent to landfill sites.
 Distributors and producers of e-waste under the legislation are legally obligated to offer WEEE collection services, accept WEEE from customers, record WEEE taken back, and provide access to written information on the service provided.
+Today, the UK Government have now proposed a change to current legislation which re-classifies online retailers as producers, which means they are now responsible to manage all their e-waste which comes to the UK.

 Recycling services provided by S2S Group